8fold/site-joshbruce.com/content/public/finances/concepts/content.md

 Cost basis
 :    The amount of money it took to acquire an asset.

+Expense ratio
+:    The ongoing cost for managing a mutual fund. *The percent is a per year number, however, the percent is usually divided by roughly 365 to generate a Daily percent, which is charged daily.*

 Fair market value
 :    The amount you can reasonably expect to receive when converting an asset into cash through the sale of that asset; usually based on recent sales of similar assets.